Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 The lodge features a large swimming pool, spacious rooms and a cozy manor house restaurant and offers a respite from Arusha’s traffic and noise.

-You will have a first taste of safari game drives in these relatively small parks where we get a flavor of what to expect before Ngorongoro Crater and Serengeti.
+You will have a first taste of safari game drives in these relatively small parks where we get a flavor of what to expect before the more famous Ngorongoro Crater and Serengeti.

 Lunch will be a classic safari picnic within the park, while enjoying a glimpse of the great wild of Northern Tanzania.

-We depart from the lodge with a picnic so we can maximize your time in the Crater and will enjoy lunch by the hippo pool.
+We will bring our own packed picnic lunch so we can maximize our time in the Crater.
+We usually stop midday to enjoy it by the hippo pool, where these funny animals are often seen outsode of the water.
 Be careful not to get your lunch stolen by the very smart birds!

 Colonial style Ngorongoro Farm House is a working coffee plantation with thatched roof tops, ample verandas and colonial interiors.